Finding the time to train

 The weekends are (over)organised too.
 Because my husband and I both want to train, one of us gets the early slot (on the bike by around 7:30am) the other gets the late afternoon slot (about 3pm) .
 We each get an hour.
 This still leaves plenty of time to spend together as a family.
 When you get an hour, you use it.
 Doesn’t matter what the weather is doing (if you’re only going out for an hour, does it matter if it’s raining or windy?), doesn’t matter if you’re not sure if you can really be bothered, just go.
 Don’t fanny about!

 2. Manage my expectations.

-Before I had children, I would rarely bother going out for just an hour.
+Before I had children I would rarely bother going out on the bike for just an hour.
 Maybe midweek I would, but weekends were for long rides.
 I can’t do that anymore.
-But what’s wrong with cycling for just an hour, if that is all you have.
+But what’s wrong with cycling for just an hour, if that is all you have?
 I would love to do more long rides.
 I would love to do more coffee stop rides.
 But more than I want those things, I just want to ride.
 An hour is all I have and I would rather use it than waste it and moan that I can’t do more.